 Added by laura carrabine on September 12, 2011 at 11:10am —

 The Mariner 5 spacecraft was launched in 1967 to carry a complement of experiments to probe Venus's atmosphere by radio occultation, measure the hydrogen hard ultraviolet spectrum, and sample the solar particles and magnetic field fluctuations above the planet.
-Data analyzed from Mariner 5 in 1971 found a small but… Continue
+Data analyzed from Mariner 5 in 1971 found a small but irritatingly clear pattern in the turbulence perpendicular… Continue

 Added by Kathie Zipp on September 12, 2011 at 8:00am —

 Added by S Lee on September 11, 2011 at 5:14pm —

 Added by S Lee on September 11, 2011 at 5:00pm —